2005 California Proposition 74: Support

-Governor Schwarzenegger, along with former United States Secretary of State and economic advisor to the governor George Shultz and Fresno County Superintendent of Schools Pete Mehas, supported Proposition 74.
-Prop 74 was one of four propositions (the other three were 73, 75, and 76) the governor touted as his reform package.
+Governor Schwarzenegger, former United States Secretary of State and economic advisor to the governor, George Shultz, and Fresno County Superintendent of Schools Pete Mehas supported Proposition 74.
+Prop 74 was one of four propositions (the other three were 73, 75, and 76) that the governor touted as his reform package.

 One major point the proponents constantly cited was a horror story: A Riverside teacher swore at her students, showed them R-rated movies, and generally was a bad teacher; however, due to tenure rules, the district had to pay the teacher US$25,000 to quit.
-They said that Proposition 74 would make it easier to fire these kinds of teachers because they had a longer tenure period and less paperwork and procedures to fire a teacher.
+They said Proposition 74 would make it easier to fire these kinds of teachers because they had a longer tenure period and less paperwork and procedures to fire a teacher.

 Opposition

-California's two teachers unions, the California Teachers Association and California Federation of Teachers, as well as state superintendent of education Jack O'Connell, opposed the measure.
-Arguments that the unions presented against Proposition 74 included that its new requirements would discourage new teachers and encourage school districts to lay off older teachers for costing more in salary and benefits, all while doing little to nothing to improve classrooms.
+California's two teachers unions, the California Teachers Association and California Federation of Teachers, and state superintendent of education Jack O'Connell, opposed the measure.
+The union's arguments against Proposition 74 included that its new requirements would discourage new teachers and encourage school districts to lay off older teachers, who cost more in salary and benefits, while doing little to nothing to improve classrooms.